metaphysika/EI-Exam-Outliers-EDA/README.md

 The analysis was comprehensive, with meticulous attention to detail in cleaning the data, calculating z-scores, and visualizing the data to pinpoint the anomalies.

 I first looked at the top 10 outliers.
 I saw there were a few very high EI/z-score values that didn't seem realistic.
-I looked up the exam in PACS to find out they were service images from testing equipment.
+I looked up the exams in PACS to find out they were service images from testing equipment.
 I dropped those values and continued with the analysis.

 I then looked at how many items fell outside a z-score of 3.
 I found 26 that did so and wrote these out to an excel sheet to follow up with individually.